Nkovaturient/Resumiarmus-Your-Resume-Builder-Web-App/README.md

     - backend-authentication, fetching data, user details updation, CRUD operations on resumes and user models efficiently :
 - utilising Reducer, actions and slice of react-redux 📃
 - Achieving **Modularity** : crux of programming by breaking down + structuring each section and logic into various components 📔
+- Implemented Responsive Media Query for mobile, desktop and tablet screens 🌟

 # To Resolve: ⏲️
 - Reset password component- to handle configuration in jwt tokens as per jsonwebtoken library principles